2017 New Jersey helicopter crash: Passengers and crew

-The aircraft carried two occupants: passenger Troy Gentry and the pilot.
+The aircraft carried two occupants: passenger Troy Gentry, one-half of the country music duo Montgomery Gentry, and the pilot.
 The pilot had logged 480.9 total hours of flight experience, of which about 300 hours were in a Schweizer 269 or similar aircraft, and he had logged 1.2 hours in the accident helicopter earlier that day.
 He held both commercial and flight instructor pilot certificates.